 San Francisco is a city perfectly designed to make trip planning difficult!
 That’s why we want to help you with this list of the 35 best things to do in San Francisco.

-Unless you are planning to spend a lot of time in the city, you will have a hard time squeezing in all the places you want to see.
+Unless you plan to spend a lot of time in the city, you will have a hard time squeezing in all the places you want to see.

 Regardless of how long you stay or what you see, you’re sure to leave your heart in San Francisco.